-- Rabid wildlife will often act aggressively and violently approach people or pets.
+- Wildlife suffering from rabies will often act aggressively and violently approach people or pets.

 - However, sometimes rabid animals are overly quiet and passive and want to hide.
 If they are hiding, leave them alone.
 Rabid wildlife might also stumble or have trouble walking.

 - Report sick or diseased animals to the Colorado Parks and Wildlife at (719) 227-5200.